-Best last-minute holiday e-gifts!
+Best last-minute holiday gifts!

 Toshiba Canvio Connect 2 Portable Hard Drive

 You know what's worse than not having a great gift under the tree at Christmas?
 Not having enough space for all of your files, documents, videos, photos, and more.
-That's precisely why the Toshiba Canvio Connect 2 Portable Hard Drive is a great last-minute holiday gift to consider picking up.
+That's precisely why the Toshiba Canvio Connect 2 Portable Hard Drive is a great last-minute holiday gift to consider picking up for around $55!

 The Canvio can be enabled to work alongside your cloud, and can be bought at sizes of 1 TB, 2 TB, 3 TB, and 500 GB.
 After plugging in the new hard drive, backing up and restoring files and folders is made easy, and password-protecting your content is totally apossibility as an extra level of security, too!